Greg Ruffin

-Gregory Ruffin is an American football coach.
-Ruffin served as the head football coach at Shaw University in Raleigh, North Carolina (2002), Paine College in Augusta, Georgia (2014), and Texas College in Tyler, Texas (2016) and Edward Waters College in Jacksonville, Florida (2018–2021).
+Gregory Ruffin is an American college football coach.
+He was the head football coach at Shaw University in Raleigh, North Carolina (2002), Paine College in Augusta, Georgia (2014), and Texas College in Tyler, Texas (2016) and Edward Waters College in Jacksonville, Florida (2018–2021).

 Ruffin was fired from his post at Edward Waters in February 2021 after a 53–0 loss to Jackson State.
 Joseph Carter was appointed interim head coach.
 Ruffin was hired by the Blytheville School District for the Head Football Coach position at Blytheville High School in June 2021.
 At the end of the 2021 season, Ruffin's record with the Blytheville Chickasaws was 2-8, 2-5 in conference.
 Ruffin resigned from the Blytheville School District on December 30, 2021.
 According to the Alabama State University's Twitter, Ruffin has accepted a position to coach the running backs for the ASU Hornets.